-Each machine must be placed on a secure, level surface, either directly or on a recommended undercarriage.
+Each machine must be placed on a secure, level surface, either directly or on the recommended utility cart.
 The machine may topple over if this procedure is not followed.

 OUTPUT CONNECTIONS

 Refer to Figure A.2.

 - 1. Work Cable Access Hole.

 - 2. Gun Cable and Control Lead Access Hole.

 - 3. Connector Block.

 - 4. Gun Trigger Lead Connectors.

 - 5. Positive (+) and negative (-) output terminals.